Providing Clarity To Clients Navigating Compliance

 With The Complexities Of DSARs & Other Privacy Rights

-- The right to opt-out or opt-in to processing “sensitive” personal information.
+• The right to opt out or opt in to processing “sensitive” personal information.

 At RICHT, we help a variety of client types, ranging from consumer-focused offerings to those operating in the enterprise and business-to-business sector, navigate the complex landscape of DSARs and other data privacy rights compliance, as well as how to leverage DSAR automation tools to accomplish privacy rights compliance at scale.
-In an era where data protection laws are increasingly stringent and global in reach, ensuring your company’s adherence to regulations is paramount.
+In an era where data protection laws are becoming increasingly stringent and global in scope, ensuring your company’s compliance with regulations is paramount.
 From providing clients with compliant privacy policies and privacy rights pages to data processing agreements (DPAs) with vendors to ensure privacy rights “flow-through” and developing robust DSAR and other privacy rights processes, procedures, and “playbooks,” we aim to position clients in a confident privacy rights compliance posture while operating their global and usually complex businesses.

 DSAR Data Privacy Rights Law Services We Offer